Introduction

 \]

-solutions constructed earlier and is therefore harmonic, and the series and
+solutions constructed earlier and is therefore harmonic.
+The series and all its

-order converge absolutely and uniformly on each compact subset
+absolutely and uniformly on each compact subset \(K \subset D\), a consequence

 Second, on each compact \(K \subset D\) the same termwise bounds make